Rehype Pretty Code

 Group Highlighted Chars By Id

-Place an id after # after the chars.
-This allows you to color chars differently based on their id.
+after the chars.
+This allows you to color chars

 ```js /age/#v /name/#v /setAge/#s /setName/#s /50/#i /"Taylor"/#i